srinjoychak/iCE/README.md

 General Conversation and Assistance
 ______________________________________

-hi how are you
+hi how are you \n
-I am good
+I am good \n
-what's your name
+what's your name \n
 what are you
 what can you do for me